mkindahl/gograph/README.md

 connect two vertices.
 If the order of the vertices for an edge is important, the graph is *directed*, otherwise it is *undirected*.

-Currently, there is only support for directed graphs, but the plan is to add support for undirected graphs as well.
+Currently, there is only support for directed graphs and disjoint-sets, but the plan is to add support for undirected graphs as well.

 Directed Graphs